paulscherrerinstitute/wica-js/DEVELOPER.md

    Examples: 1.0.0, 1.1.0, 1.2.3-rc1, 1.2.3-rc2, 7.1.5-rc19

-1. Update the [CHANGELOG](CHANGELOG.md) file to describe the new release.
+2. Update the [CHANGELOG](CHANGELOG.md) file to describe the new release.

-1. Commit locally (- **but don't yet push** -) the latest changes.
+3. Commit locally (- **but don't yet push** -) the latest changes.
     ```
     git commit -m "my latest changes" .
     ```

-1. Use the npm 'release' target to create a tag and to push it to the GitHub Server.
+4. Use the npm 'release' target to create a tag and to push it to the GitHub Server.
     ```
     npm run github-release
     ```
-1. Verify that the Travis automatic build worked and/or that the expected artifacts are available on GitHub and on Docker Hub sites.